austinthieu/COMP4512-Assignment2/README.md

 # Art Gallery Dashboard

 This is an art gallery dashboard built using **React**, **TypeScript**, and **Vite**.
 The project includes a user interface for browsing galleries, viewing paintings, adding favorites, and sorting through collections.
-It is designed to be a dynamic, responsive, and intuitive platform for managing an art gallery.
+It is designed to be a dynamic, responsive, and intuitive platform for viewing an art gallery.

 ## Features
 - **Gallery Management:** View different art galleries and their paintings.